Kano (city): Transport

 Kano houses a railway station with trains to Lagos routed through Kaduna, while Mallam Aminu Kano International Airport lies nearby.
 The city is supplied with water by the nearby Challawa Gorge Dam, which is being considered as a source of hydro power.
 Because Kano is north of the rail junction at Kaduna, it has equal access to the seaports at Lagos and Port Harcourt.

-The airline Kabo Air has its head office in the city.
-Kano is also headquarters of Azman Airlines, Max Air and various independent travel agencies.
+The airline Kabo Air had its head office in the city.
+Kano was also headquarters of Azman Airlines and is the headquarters city of Max Air.
+Egypt Air, Ethiopian Airlines, Saudia and Qatar Airways serve as International airlines for both cargo and Passenger trips and various independent travel agencies.

 After a hiatus of many years, the railway line from Kano to Lagos was rehabilitated by 2013.
 The train trip to Lagos takes 30 hours and costs the equivalent of US$12, only a quarter of the equivalent bus fare.

 In 2014, a new double track, standard gauge line is under construction from Lagos.